 Our goal in providing bus services is to help Rossmoor residents maintain their independence and have a good time.
 You can find schedules and fliers for all bus services at the Gateway Clubhouse Bus Shelter.
 In addition to service throughout Rossmoor, buses also take Rossmoor residents to destinations such as: downtown Walnut Creek, Target, Whole Foods, Hilltop Professional Center, Trader Joe’s and BART.
 This is only a partial list, so check each bus schedule to see complete route details.
 Rossmoor’s bus service also offers shopping trips to Sunvalley Shopping Center and the Crossroads Shopping Center.
 You can check the Gateway Clubhouse Bus Shelter or ask your bus driver for information on upcoming trips.

-Rossmoor buses are provided for the use of the Rossmoor residents.
+Rossmoor buses are provided ID for the use of the Rossmoor residents.
 As part of the security of Rossmoor, riders will need to have their Rossmoor.

 Rossmoor Transportation staff offers travel trainings on the Rossmoor bus system.
 Staff is also available to visit your home for individual training with an appointment.

 For more information or if you have questions, contact the Rossmoor Transportation Department:

 Phone: (925) 988-7670

 Weekdays, bus service runs from 6:00 a.m. to 8:30 p.m. and on Saturday, Sunday and holidays from 9:00 a.m. to 8:30 p.m.